 Decent early game weapon, replace it as soon as possible.

 An alternative to Alternator, huehe.
 Early game great, switch it up as soon as possible.
+It got buffed in Season 5 so it's not all that terrible right now but there are many better alternatives.

 To sum it up